 This simple lemon herb vinaigrette is the perfect homemade salad dressing, but it's also great for marinades!
 It's light and bright and perfect for summer.

-So as my Prep Dish subscribers know, I often turn to balsamic vinaigrette as my go-to.
+As my Prep Dish subscribers know, I often turn to balsamic vinaigrette as my go-to.
 It's classic, delicious and super versatile, what can I say?

-However, summer is the season of salads and I don't mind spending a few extra minutes to prep a bright vinaigrette that tastes amazing when salad is the star of the show.
+However, summer is the season of salads and I don't mind spending a few extra minutes to prep a bright lemon herb vinaigrette that tastes amazing when salad is the star of the show.
 (And I literally mean a few extra minutes – this comes together in just 3 minutes, promise.)

 Lemon herb vinaigrette is the perfect way to use up some of those herbs that might be growing a little too fast in your garden.
 While it calls for basil and parsley, this is definitely a recipe where you can get creative.
-Dill and rosemary would also be delicious!
+Dill or rosemary would also be delicious!

 And don't feel limited to salads, lemon vinaigrette makes an excellent marinade as well.